 We’ve seen that engagement dropped by about five points, but we’ve still got very strong engagement.
 Productivity has been maintained at that high level.
 Quality has been maintained and teams really like working virtually.”

-OK, but they talk about the value of water cooler conversations, that sort of ad hoc, impromptu dialogue that comes and you learn and get a lot out of that sort of stuff.
-Do you miss that in that?
+OK, but they talk about the value of water cooler conversations, that ad-hoc, impromptu dialogue that comes and you learn and get a lot out of that.
+Do you miss that?

-I think, yes, people have said that they miss the face-to-face conversations and that sort of thing.
+I think, yes, people have said that they miss the face-to-face conversations.

 But what I’ve noticed is that they’re working differently.